 § 689.5.
-[Same: When property delivered to claiment.]
-Whenever, under Section 689 of 689b of this code a claim has been filed as to property levied on and the plaintiff has failed to furnish or maintain a sufficient undertaking to authorize the levying officer to continue to hold the property and such officer is unable to find the defendant to delives the property, the levying officers shall notify the defendant in writing at his last known address, and if within ten (10) days thereafter the levying officer is unable to locate the defendant be must return the property to the party filing the third party claim.
-[1941 ch 1111 § I; 1947 ch 721 § I; 1953 ch 1796 § 1.]
+[Same: When property delivered to claimant.]
+Whenever, under Section 689 of 6896 of this code a claim has been filed as to property levied on and the plaintiff has failed to furnish or maintain a sufficient undertaking to authorize the levying officer to continue to hold the property and such officer is unable to find the defendant to deliver the property, the levying officers shall notify the defendant in writing at his last known address, and if within ten (10) days thereafter the levying officer is unable to locate the defendant he must return the property to the party filing the third party claim.
+[1941 ch 1111 § 1; 1947 ch 721 § 1; 1953 ch 1796 § 1.]
 Cal Jur 2d Exec § 133; Cal Practice § 56:307; Within Procedure 2d pp 3472, 3477.

 § 689a.
-[Levy on personal property under contract for purchase or subject to mortgage.]
+[Levy on personal property ander contract for purchase or subject to mortgage.]
 Personal property in possession of the buyer under an executory agreement of sale and property on which there is a chattel mortgage may be taken under attachment or execution issued at the suit of a creditor of the buyer or mortgagor, notwithstanding any provision in the agreement or mortgage for default or forfeiture in case of levy or change of possession.
 [1921 ch 292 § 1; 1945 ch 1311 § 1; 1953 ch 1796 § 2.]
-8 Cal Jur 3d Automobiles § 525; Cal Jur 2d Chat Mtg § 51.
-Exec §§ 65, 77, Sec Tran § 75; Cal Practice §§ 56:56, 56:60; Witkin Procedure p 1614; Summary p 684.
+8 Cal Jur 3d Automobiles § 525; Cal Jur 2d Chat Mtg § 51, Exec §§ 65, 77, Sec Tran § 75; Cal Practice §§ 56:56, 56:60; Witkin Procedure p 1614; Summary p 684.

-§ 669h.
-[Levy so rehicle ar ressel under contract for purchase or subject to mortgage: Procedure.]
-(1) Where the property levice upon is a vehicle or a vessel required to be registered with the Department of Moon Vehicles, the officer shall forthwith determine from such department the name and address of the legal owner of the vehicle or vessel and shall notify any such legal owner who is not also the registered owner of such vehicle or vessel of the levy by registered mail or perional service.
+§ 689b.
+[Levy on vehicle or vessel under contract for purchase or subject to mortgage: Procedure.]
+(1) Where the property levied upon is a vehicle or a vessel required to be registered with the Department of Motor Vehicles, the officer shall forthwith determine from such department the name and address of the legal owner of the vehicle or vessel and shall notify any such legal owner who is not also the registered owner of such vehicle or vessel of the legal that the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicle or vessel of the legal owner of such vehicles or vessel of the legal owner of the the levy by registered mail or certified mail or personal service.

-(2) A seller or mortgages may file with the efficient levying on personal property a verified written claim, together with a copy thereof, containing a detailed statement of the sales contract or mortgage and the total amount of sums due or to accrue to him under the contract or mortgage, above setoffs, with interest to date of tender, and also stating therein his address within this state for the purpose of permitting service by mail upon him of any notice in connection with said claim.
+(2) A seller or mortgagee may file with the officer levying on personal property a verified written claim, together with a copy thereof, containing a detailed statement of the sales contract or mortgage and the total amount of sums due or to accrue to him under the contract or mortgage, above setoffs, with interest to date of tender, and also stating therein his address within this state for the purpose of permitting service by mail upon him of any notice in connection with said claim.
 The officer making the levy may demand and exact the payment or undertaking herein provided for, notwithstanding any defect, informality or insufficiency of the verified claim delivered to him.